 The smaller the nominal single wire diameter the

 - more flexible and softer the litz wire

 - higher the flex life performance

 - larger the total outer diameter of the litz wire

 When the number of single wires is determined for the application, the specific bunching construction can be chosen.
 Finer litz wire with a smaller number of single wires (typical < 60) are bunched in one step, thicker and more complex litz wires are bunched in multiple steps.

-The bunching construction is specified by definition of length of lay SL, pitch (bunching) direction SR and the number of bundles and bunching steps.
-Proper selection of bunching parameters is required to ensure optimum electrical, mechanical, and processing related litz wire characteristics.
+The bunching construction is specified by definition of length of lay (SL), pitch (bunching) direction (SR), and the number of bundles and bunching steps.
+Proper selection of bunching parameters is required to ensure optimal electrical, mechanical, and processing related litz wire characteristics.

 Number of bundles and bunching steps

-Parameters like total copper cross section, electrical resistance or current density define the required number of single wires, which can be divided in several bundles and bunching steps.
-In consideration of these factors, Bundles of the first bunching step can be designed for optimal HF-performance.
-In consideration of these factors, the number of single wires in one bundle it typically less than sixty.
+Parameters like total copper cross section, electrical resistance, or current density define the required number of single wires, which can be divided in several bundles and bunching steps.
+In consideration of these factors, Bundles of the first bunching step can be designed for optimal high frequency performance.
+In consideration of these factors, the number of single wires in one bundle is typically less than sixty.

-There are 4 basic bunching constructions typically used in the final bunching step: The 3, 4, 5 and concentric 7 bundle construction.
+There are 4 basic bunching constructions typically used in the final bunching step: They are 3, 4, 5 and concentric 7 bundle construction.